peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

-An arbitrary-precision rational number with the same value as the given sequence of  `char`  s.
+An arbitrary-precision rational number with the same value as the specified sequence of  `char`  s.

 <b>Exceptions:</b>